 You’ve probably been hearing a lot of buzz around the keto diet.
 But is transitioning to this new diet really worth the change?
 Like any other diet, keto requires discipline and dedication, but it also has very specific requirements of being low-carb, moderate-protein, and high-fat.

-Standard ketogenic diet There are different versions of the ketogenic diet, and our version will be focused on the standard ketogenic diet (SKD): very low-carb, moderate-protein, and high-fat.
-It typically contains 75 percent fat, 20 percent protein, and only 5 percent carbs.
-For a 1,600-calorie diet, that’s 1,200 grams of fat, 320 grams of protein, and 80 grams of carbs.
+There are different versions of the ketogenic diet, and our version will be focused on the standard ketogenic diet (SKD): very low-carb, moderate-protein, and high-fat.
+It typically contains 70-80 percent fat, 10-20 percent protein, and only 5-10 percent carbs.
+For a 2,000-calorie diet, that’s 167 grams of fat, 100 grams of protein, and 25 grams of carbs.
+Note that if you’re trying to lose weight, you may need to eat fewer than 2,000 calories per day.
+Consult with a doctor or nutritionist to see what’s right for you.

 A new diet is a disruption in your normal, everyday routine — but if you keep thinking of your new routine as a “hassle,” then your new lifestyle will also feel like one.
 And where’s the fun in that?